manisa/ClassifyTE/ReadMe.md

 #### *Parameters*
 For **evaluate.py**, the user has to provide following parameters:
 - -f for feature file name which is by default *feature_file.csv* unless user have provided a feature filename in earlier step.
 - -n for node filename which is by default *node.txt*.
 Node file consists of numerical representation of taxonomy of the dataset.
 Each node file is associated with the respective models trained on respective datasets.
-Please check [below](#nodes) section for details.
+Please check below under **nodes** section for details.
 - -m for model filename which has **.pkl** as file extension.
 All the model files must have been added in **models** directory.

 - Finally, check **predicted_result.csv** file inside **output** folder for predicted label of the TE sequence/s.